ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 Universally trainees and mentors voiced that the new subject knowledge audit did not align with the schools curriculum.

+It is worth noting that at this point trainees had been in school a total of 32 days (8 weeks * 4 days).

 > a lot of areas that have not changed as they have not been relevant to what I have been teaching.

-The audit was meant to convey the whole 'world map' of the skills a computing teacher.
-At this point trainees had been in school a total of 32 days (8 weeks * 4 days).
-The misalignment comes from; My intention was to provide a tool for a whole teachers career.
-Trainees wanted a tool for the 1 year PGCE.
 > ... there are several points that would not be covered in a Secondary School

 > it adds an unnecessary overhead of a student teacher going to learn a specific point of this tracker which whilst may be useful knowledge will not be applied to the classroom setting

 > the new subject knowledge audit does not meet some of the topics I have made lesson ...
 Basic construct in programming (Sequence, Selection and Iteration)

-These lower level skills were not listed because to be able to write simple algorithms (like a bubble sort) you need all of these fundamentals.
-They are inferred by the higher level skills.
-This overlaps with Misunderstanding3 as this is a teacher skill audit and not a student skill audit.
+These 'Basic constructs' described are lower level skills and were not listed.
+Low level skills are inferred by the higher level skills.
+To write simple algorithms (like a bubble sort) a teacher needs these 'Base constructs'.
+This overlaps with Misunderstanding3 as this is 'a teacher skill audit' and not 'a student skill audit'.
 This would metaphorically be similar to listing basic skills in other domains such as explicitly listing addition/multiplication for maths.

 > It should feel like it all fits together to tick off your GCSE lesson.

-Trainees did not want/need an overview of the discipline, they wanted a tick list for the year.
+The audit was meant to convey the whole 'world map' of the skills a computing teacher.
+Trainees did not want/need an overview of the discipline, they wanted a 'tick list' for the year.
 This highlights that my goals are out of alignment with my learners goals.

 #### Quantifiable1 - New audit quantifiable/measurable/specific - 11 references

 Trainees felt the new levelling system allowed them to clearly identify their current level of knowledge for each item.
-However this is largely overshadowed to be irreverent as stated above with S2, these skills were out of alignment with the skills they needed.
+However this point is largely irreverent as stated above with S2, these skills were out of alignment with the skills trainees needed.

 > I still prefer the new audit model for its clarity and easy to answer the confidence for each topic